joshenders/xxdiff/README.md

  00030650: 4c89 fee8 628c 0c00 0f57 c00f 2985 a0f7  L...b....W..)...
 ```

-You can stop here and share it as-is or you can pipe the output to `xxdd`
+You can stop here and share this file as-is or you can pipe the output to
-which will output a compact shell script fragment capable of applying the
+`xxdd` which will output a compact shell script fragment capable of applying
-xxdiff on most Linux distributions (like Debian or Ubuntu) or macOS.
+the xxdiff on most Linux distributions (like Debian or Ubuntu) or macOS.

 ```sh
 $ xxdiff oldfile newfile | xxdd